tjmtic/AndroidCleanArchitecture/README.md

 Disney Android Code Challenge - Tim McArdle - August 2022

+-Clean Application Architecture
+-MVVM Presentation Architecture
 -Dagger/Hilt Dependency Injection
+-Room Database
 -Compose Layout
--MVVM Presentation Architecture
+-Kotlin Coroutines/Flow
 -Unidirectional Dataflow
--Coroutines/Flow
--Clean Application Architecture

--Number of Users can be configured in the gradle.poperties as NUM_USERS -Explicitly setting value or other modifications (such as clearing users) can be done in MainActivity.
+-Number of Users can be configured in the gradle.poperties as NUM_USERS -Additionally, explicitly setting value, or other modifications (such as clearing users), can be done in MainActivity.